 Annual General Meeting of Shareholders

-Meeting Invitation Notice in Advance
+Delivery of Meeting Invitation Letter in Advance

 Facilitation Provided to Shareholders

-- The Company arranges its Annual General Meeting of Shareholders at the Queen Sirikit National Convention Center, which is convenient for shareholders to reach and attend the meeting.
-In the meantime, the Company arranges equitable treatment to all shareholders by having receptionists in place to provide them facilitation.
+- BAFS holds its Annual General Meeting of Shareholders at a convenient place for shareholders to attend the meeting.
+BAFS also facilitates all shareholders equally by having sufficient staff in place.

-- The Company provides 2 hours prior to the meeting commencement to the shareholders for their meeting registration.
-The Company encourages the shareholders to exercise their rights thoroughly in the meeting.
-Thus, in case of late arrival, the shareholders are not restricted form meeting participation.
+- BAFS allows 2 hours prior to commencement of the meeting to the shareholders for their meeting registration.
+It facilitates all shareholders to attend the meeting.
+In case of late arrival, the shareholders’ rights to attend the meeting are not limited.

-Procedure after the Shareholders Meeting
+Procedures after the Shareholders Meeting

-- The Company shall announce resolutions of the meeting by notifying them to the Stock Exchange of Thailand and have them disseminated on the Company’s website before 09.00 hrs. on the following day after the Annual General Meeting of Shareholders day.
+- BBAFS shall disclose shareholders meeting resolutions and voting results to the SET and publicize them on its website before 09.00 hrs. on the following day after the AGM date

-- The Company shall completely and accurately prepare the meeting minutes for shareholders’ inspection, in which comprises names and positions of attending directors, voting method and vote counting, shareholders’ opinions, clarifications from directors and management including meeting resolutions with numbers of votes for approval and disapproval as well as abstaining and voided ballot vote.
-The meeting minutes shall be submitted to the SET within 14 days after the Annual General Meeting of Shareholders day.
-The meeting minutes, video and audio of shareholders’ meeting shall be disseminated on the Company’s website as well.
+- BAFS shall completely and accurately prepare the meeting minutes for shareholders’ inspection, which record names and positions of attending directors, voting and vote counting methods, shareholders’ opinions, clarifications of directors and executives and meeting resolutions with clearly separated votes for approval, disapproval or abstention.
+The meeting minutes shall be submitted to the SET within 14 days after the AGM date.
+The AGM minutes and audio and video recording shall be publicized on the Company’s website.

 2. Equitable Treatment of Shareholders

-- BAFS has conducted its business in compliance with laws and regulations of the Stock Exchange of Thailand and the Securities and Exchange Commission such as criterion of connected transactions and acquisition or disposal of assets, etc.
+- BAFS adheres to laws and regulations of the SET and the SEC such as criteria for entering into a connected transaction and acquisition or disposal of assets.